Trader Reputation & Faction Alignment

 Do I need to be Federation or Pirate to get good trade prices?

 Only if you’re trading at faction-owned ports.
-At neutral and unincorporated ports, alignment is irrelevant.
+At neutral and unincorporated ports, alignment is irrelevant to prices.
 Focus on keeping your Trader Reputation at or above 50 — that’s the modifier that follows you everywhere.
+But keep an eye on the alignment gates: even a price-indifferent trader wants to stay above −300 to keep Federation starports open.